Pavankurapati03/ATS-Analyzer-Cold-Email-Generator/README.md

 This project was built by [Pavankumar Kurapati](https://www.linkedin.com/in/pavankumar-kurapati/).

 For any questions or contributions, feel free to reach out on LinkedIn or open a GitHub issue.

----

-Feel free to customize the README file further to suit your needs!